 LAUNCESTON & TAMAR VALLEY

 Our last stop on the way back to Devonport – first stop if you are travelling clock wise, use this Tasmania itinerary guide from the bottom to the top! – is Launceston.
 Launceston is the 2nd city of Tasmania counting a population of roughly 90,000.
-It is well known to Australians for the nearby Tamar valley, home to dozens of vineyards and a proper foodie destination.
+It is well known to Australians for nearby Tamar valley, home to dozens of vineyards and a proper foodie destination.
 Don’t miss it if you are here to indulge yourself with good food after a couple of weeks of non stop hiking.

 Launceston and Devonport are 100 km apart.
 Reward yourself with some classic Tasmanian countryside views along road B71.